-Approximate program transformations such as task skipping [29, 30], loop perforation [21, 22, 34], multiple selectable implementations [3, 4, 16], approximate function memoization [11], and approximate data types [33] produce programs that can execute at a variety of points in an underlying performance versus accuracy tradeoff space.
-Namely, these transformed programs trade accuracy of their results for increased performance by dynamically and non-deterministically modifying variables that control their execution.
+Approximate program transformations such as skipping tasks [29, 30], loop perforation [21, 22, 35], reduction sampling [38], multiple selectable implementations [3, 4, 16, 38], dynamic knobs [16], synchronization elimination [20, 32], approximate function memoization [11], and approximate data types [34] produce programs that can execute at a variety of points in an underlying performance versus accuracy tradeoff space.
+These transformed programs have the ability to trade accuracy of their results for increased performance by dynamically and nondeterministically modifying variables that control their execution.

-We call such transformed programs relaxed programs-they have been extended with additional nondeterminism to relax their semantics and enable greater flexibility in their execution.
+We call such transformed programs relaxed programs because they have been extended with additional nondeterminism to relax their semantics and enable greater flexibility in their execution.